📚

 How can I export data from the Dashboard?

 If data export is enabled for your Dashboard, the “Download report” button will be present in the footer of your Dashboard.
-To export data for each visualisation, click the “kebab” icon (three vertical dots) on the top right of the visualisation, then click “Export”.
+To export data for any visualisation, click the “kebab” icon (three vertical dots) on the top right of the visualisation, then click “Export”.

 Does the OAPEN data include both Counter 4 and Counter 5 data?